NSO-developer/nso-concurrency-model/README.md

 <img src="pics/service-dev-instances.png" width="1000px" height="auto" alt="Service to device instances">

-A CFS that maps to the RFS instances can simplify the service that is exposed to the NSO northbound interfaces and be used if migrating to layered service architecture setup.
+A CFS that maps to the RFS instances can simplify the service that is exposed to the NSO northbound interfaces and be used if migrating to a layered service architecture (LSA) setup.

 # Running Transactions Concurrently